Husqvarna 359 Chainsaw Review: Should You Buy It Second Hand?

 • Other farm and ranch tasks

-The 359 is not a good chainsaw for milling or for felling larger trees, nor will it run well for 10 hours a day every day.
-For that work, you’d be better off with a professional logging chainsaw.
+The 359 is not a good chainsaw for milling or felling larger trees, nor for heavy use.
+You’d be better off with a professional logging chainsaw for that work.

-Overall, the 359 is a very reliable saw that can be expected to last 10+ years with proper use, care, and maintenance.
+Overall, the 359 is a reliable saw that can last 10+ years with proper use, care, and maintenance.

 what to use 359 chainsaw for